 I found the Algerian cuisines to be delicious and surprisingly good, I don’t think I had a single bad meal during my ten days in the country.

-Algeria was a big producer of wine when part of French but these days most of the wind farms have been transferred into Olive oil farms instead.
+Algeria was once a big producer of wine when part of French but these days most of the wind farms have been transferred into Olive oil farms instead.

 Also a few unmarked bars around the big cities.
 I did find a few bars, but none of them was obvious.
 They are all behind big black metal doors where you had to ring a doorbell for a guard to open the door.

-Just be aware, Algerian bars have the highest density of smokers I have ever experienced.
+Just be aware, that local bars have the highest density of smokers I have ever experienced, ever.

 I managed to find four local produced beer during my visit plus one made in Cameroon, and as always were international brands like Becks, Heineken, Kronenbourg 1664 also for sale.
 I Also tried four of the locally produced wine.

 If you want to bring some locally produced wine home, there´s a significant section for sale in duty-free at Algiers international airport.